 How can you prevent a 90-day letter?

 By filing your tax returns on time each year, you will not have to worry about this notice of deficiency.
 Even if you owe and can’t pay, it is better to file and find a payment solution.

 What if you can’t pay the amount you owe when you file your tax return?

 The IRS has several programs in place to help you settle what you owe.
 However, it is often best to hire a tax relief firm.
-They can potentially save you thousands of dollars, prevent criminal charges, and reduce the time you spend managing the issue.
+Due to their expertise, tax relief companies can potentially save you thousands of dollars, prevent criminal charges, and reduce the time you spend managing the issue.